chili-chips-ba/openPCIE/5.sim/README.md

 ## The mem_model Co-Simulation Sparse Memory Model

 The _openpcie2-rc_ test bench makes use of the [mem_model](https://github.com/wyvernSemi/mem_model) co-simulation HDL component.
-This consists of a sparse memory model, written in C with a software API for read and write transactions that is part of the _pcieVHost_ model's software.
+This makes use of the sparse memory model, written in C with a software API for read and write transactions that is part of the _pcieVHost_ model's software.
 It can map a 64-bit address space, with pages allocated on demand to restrict the actual memory required.
 The API can be accessed from any _VProc_ running code to share this memory space.
 This model can also be accessed from the HDL using the `mem_model` HDL component, which may be instantiated any number of times, but always accesses the same memory.
 This allows multiple _VProc_ virtual processors and the simulated test bench logic to access a common memory space.

 Currently, the `soc_cpu.VPROC` component has a `mem_model` instantiated for program writes via a UART, and the software running on the _VProc_ virtual processor can access the memory directly via the API.
 The software running on the  _VProc_ used on the [_pcievhost_](#driving-the-pcie-link) in the `pcieVHostPipex1` driver also has access to the same API and memory space.